Student & Parent Handbook

 - Individual Appointments: When necessary, instructors will make individual appointments to accommodate students and/or parents.

-Students may join a class that is already in session at the start of the spring semester if there are seats available.
+In select cases, students may join a class that is already in session at the start of the spring semester.
 Instructors will meet with transfer students at the start of the semester to help orient them to the class.
 See our Midyear Transfer Student Guide for more details.
 Please note: transfer student success is dependent upon the student’s familiarization with previous course material.

 *Midyear transfer students who successfully complete the spring semester of a full-year high school course entered at midyear will earn half a credit.